FAQs

 LEED Credentials

-Will I be able to write my exam in LEED Credentials exam in French?
+Will I be able to write my LEED Credentials exam in French?

 What is a LEED credential and how do I earn one?